-Financial goals exist on a timeline that stretches into the future.
-Some goals, like buying a new car, might take place in the near future, perhaps inside just a couple of years.
+Financial goals exist on a timeline that stretches from a few months to years into the future.
+Some financial goals, like buying a new car, might occur within a year.
+Others, like retirement, may be decades away.
+Fortunately, different types of investments can help you achieve these short- and long-term goals.

 What Is a Long-Term Investment?

-Any investment can be a long-term investment, but the foundation of a long-term investment portfolio is typically a mix of stocks, bonds, and some cash.
-Long-term portfolios may hold other investments, such as real estate.
+Any investment can be a long-term investment, but the foundation of a long-term investment portfolio is typically a mix of stocks, bonds, mutual funds, and exchange-traded funds (ETFs).
+Long-term portfolios may hold other assets, such as real estate.

 What Is a Short-Term Investment?

-Short-term investments are typically used to help pay for near-term goals, such as saving three to six months’ worth of expenses in an emergency fund, saving to buy a new car, or saving for the down payment on a home.
+Short-term investments are assets that investors hold for less than five years.
+Investors typically use these investments to help fund short-term financial goals, such as saving three to six months’ worth of expenses in an emergency fund, saving to buy a new car, or saving for the down payment on a home.

-Investors can hold almost any kind of investment in the short term, including stocks, bonds, and mutual funds.
+Investors can hold almost any investment in the short term, including stocks, bonds, and ETFs.
+Many investors trade these assets in short periods, like days, weeks, and months, to profit from short-term price movements.

-While these investments may not offer the potential higher returns of investing in the stock market, they make it more likely an investor’s money will be there when they need it.
+While these investments may not offer the potentially higher returns of investing in the stock market for the long term, they make it more likely an investor’s money will be there when they need it in the short term.

-In fact, certificates of deposit and high yield savings accounts are FDIC insured up to $250,000.
+In fact, certificates of deposit and high-yield savings accounts are FDIC insured for up to $250,000.

 While it may sound exciting, day trading is not appropriate for most investors.
-That’s because the profits for day trades can be relatively small, and even those can be eaten into by fees and taxes.
+That’s because the profits for day trades can be relatively small, and investment fees and taxes can eat into even those modest profits.

-What’s more, while it’s possible for investors to turn a profit day trading, it’s equally possible that they will lose money.
+While investors can turn a profit by day trading, it’s equally likely that they will lose money.

 Long-Term Investing and Compounding Interest

-Compound interest is one of the more powerful tools available to investors and is the reason that even seemingly small amounts invested today can go a long way in the future.
+Compound interest is one of the more powerful tools available to investors.
+It is why even seemingly small amounts invested today can go a long way in the future.

-The idea is simple: Investments hopefully earn returns, and when those returns are reinvested they start to earn returns as well.
+The idea is simple: investments hopefully earn returns, and when those returns are reinvested, they also start to earn returns.
 As a result, investor savings can grow at an exponential rate.

 To get a clearer idea of how this works, investors can use a compound interest calculator to input various starting investment amounts, regular contributions, and interest rates.